jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ```

-> This was adapted from a SLURM array script and should be adjusted accordingly
-> to run on each sample

-:warning: The output temporary files (which don't appear to be removed) are HUGE.
+:warning: The output temporary files (which don't appear to be removed) are
-We need to remove them after successful running by doing the following:
+HUGE.
+We removed them after successful running by doing the following:

 ```bash
 cd 04-analysis/screening/humann2/output
 rm -r */*_temp/
 ```

-which reduces our footprint from 4.9 TERABYTES(!?!?!) down to 3.9 gigabytes.
+which reduced our footprint from 4.9 TERABYTES(!?!?!) down to 3.9 gigabytes.
 This is mostly due to the uncompressed SAM files.

-Next we need to normalise the data of each file.
-We only need
+Next we needed to normalise the data of each file.
+We only needed
-to do this on the genefamilies and pathabundance data, as you don't have to
+to do this on the 'genefamilies' and 'pathabundance' data, as you don't have to
 do this for the [pathwaycoverage](https://bitbucket.org/biobakery/biobakery/wiki/humann2#rst-header-manipulating-humann2-output-tables)

 ```bash